WilliwadelmaWisky/WilliwadelmaWisky/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

 <p align="justify">
-  A few of my projects that I am quite proud of and have actually open-sourced.
+  Here are a few of my projects that I am quite proud of and have actually open-sourced.
   I do have other projects as well on github but they are either unfinished or not worthy to take a look at.
 </p>